dyazincahya/awesome-nativescript/README.md

 - [Local Notifications](https://github.com/NativeScript/plugins/blob/main/packages/local-notifications) - A plugin that allows your app to show notifications when the app is not running.
 Just like remote push notifications, but a few orders of magnitude easier to set up.
 - [Localize](https://github.com/NativeScript/plugins/tree/main/packages/localize) - A plugin that implements internationalization (i18n) using the native capabilities of each platform.
 - [Pdf](https://github.com/NativeScript/plugins/blob/main/packages/pdf) - A simple PDF viewer.
 It conveniently uses the iOS WKWebView, and for Android it uses [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer).
-- [Picker](https://github.com/NativeScript/plugins/blob/main/packages/picker) - A NativeScript plugin that provides a UI element for picking an object/value from a list opened in a modal popup.
 - [Secure Storage](https://github.com/NativeScript/plugins/blob/main/packages/secure-storage) - Secure Storage using [SAMKeychain](https://github.com/soffes/SAMKeychain) on iOS and [Hawk](https://github.com/orhanobut/hawk) on Android.
 - [Shared Notification Delegate](https://github.com/NativeScript/plugins/blob/main/packages/shared-notification-delegate) - This project aims to prevent the shortcomings that come from the iOS implementation of only allowing a single delegate.
 - [Social Share](https://github.com/NativeScript/plugins/blob/main/packages/social-share) - A plugin that allows you to share content to social media.